- What is gastric bypass surgery?

 Can gastric bypass be reversed?

-Gastric bypass is thought of as one of the permanent or irreversible bariatric surgeries, so it’s more about revision that reversal surgery.
+Gastric bypass (or mini gastric bypass) is thought of as one of the permanent or irreversible bariatric surgeries, so it’s more about revision that reversal surgery.
 There is very limited information available regarding the reversal of gastric bypass and at the moment there are no established guidelines.
 It’s is very uncommon and only necessary due to complications such as:

 - Ulcers at the gastrojejunal anastomosis (connection between the gastric pouch and the small intestine) that is not healing or is turning back.
 This is a case with a patient that starts smoking after the procedure, however, usually, the ulcer can be healed with medications and rarely due to surgery.